- Ask the Expert: Understanding Vicarious Trauma

 - Webinar: Working with Male Victims of Child Sexual Abuse

 The Ask the Expert session has two-parts.
-Participants will receive a link to a 20-minute recorded mini lecture by Françoise Mathieu.
+Part one is a 20-minute recorded mini lecture by Françoise Mathieu.
 This required pre-requisite session will provide a baseline understanding of vicarious trauma as well as exercises to help intervene.
-Part two will be a live online session on May 24, 2018 at 11 am PST where participants will receive specific answers to their toughest questions about preventing and mitigating vicarious trauma.
-Questions can be sent prior to the session or asked live during the event.
+Part two is the online session where participants receive specific answers to their toughest questions about preventing and mitigating vicarious trauma.

 Presented by: Françoise Mathieu, M.Ed, RP, CCC